ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ```
 `take n seq` returns, at most, the `n` first elements of the sequence `seq`.
 If
 `seq` contains less than `n` elements, an identical sequence is returned.
 In
-particular, if `seq` is empty, an empty sequence is returned.
+particular, if `seq` is empty, or `n` is negative, an empty sequence is returned.

 Observe the first line of `take`.
 It is the common pattern for recursive
 functions over sequences.
 The last two parameters are: